 - If exercise or sport causes symptoms then a dose of a reliever inhaler just before the exercise usually prevents symptoms.

-An asthma action plan is a plan agreed by you with your doctor or nurse.
-The plan enables you to make adjustments to the dose of your inhalers, depending on your symptoms and/or peak flow readings.
-The plan is tailored to individual circumstances.
-The plan is written down, usually on a standard form, so you can refer to it at any time.
+An asthma action plan is a plan agreed by anyone with asthma with a doctor or nurse.
+The plan enables changes to the dose of the inhalers, depending on symptoms and/or peak flow readings.
+The plan is tailored to each individual.
+It is written down, usually on a standard form, so that it's clear what to do at any time.